vanniktech/gradle-maven-publish-plugin/docs/what.md

     ```groovy
     import com.vanniktech.maven.publish.AndroidMultiVariantLibrary
+    import com.vanniktech.maven.publish.JavadocJar
+    import com.vanniktech.maven.publish.SourcesJar

     mavenPublishing {
+      configure(new AndroidMultiVariantLibrary(
+        // the first parameter configures the -javadoc artifact, possible values:
+        // - `JavadocJar.None()` don't publish this artifact
+        // - `JavadocJar.Empty()` publish an empty jar
+        // - `JavadocJar.Javadoc()` to publish standard javadocs
+        // - `JavadocJar.Dokka("dokkaHtml")` when using Kotlin with Dokka, where `dokkaHtml` is the name of the Dokka task that should be used as input
+        new JavadocJar.Empty(),
+        // configures the -sources artifact, possible values:
+        // - `SourcesJar.None()` don't publish this artifact
+        // - `SourcesJar.Empty()` publish an empty jar
+        // - `SourcesJar.Sources()` publish the sources
+        new SourcesJar.Sources()
+      ))

+      // or

+      configure(new AndroidMultiVariantLibrary(
-      // the first parameter represents whether to publish a sources jar
+        // the first parameter configures the -javadoc artifact, possible values:
+        // - `JavadocJar.None()` don't publish this artifact
+        // - `JavadocJar.Empty()` publish an empty jar
+        // - `JavadocJar.Javadoc()` to publish standard javadocs
+        // - `JavadocJar.Dokka("dokkaHtml")` when using Kotlin with Dokka, where `dokkaHtml` is the name of the Dokka task that should be used as input
+        new JavadocJar.Empty(),
+        // configures the -sources artifact, possible values:
+        // - `SourcesJar.None()` don't publish this artifact
-      // the second whether to publish a javadoc jar
+        // - `SourcesJar.Empty()` publish an empty jar
+        // - `SourcesJar.Sources()` publish the sources
+        new SourcesJar.Sources(),
+        // limit which build types to include
+        ["beta", "release"] as Set
+      ))

+      // or

-      configure(new AndroidMultiVariantLibrary(true, true))
+      configure(new AndroidMultiVariantLibrary(
+        // the first parameter configures the -javadoc artifact, possible values:
+        // - `JavadocJar.None()` don't publish this artifact
+        // - `JavadocJar.Empty()` publish an empty jar
+        // - `JavadocJar.Javadoc()` to publish standard javadocs
+        // - `JavadocJar.Dokka("dokkaHtml")` when using Kotlin with Dokka, where `dokkaHtml` is the name of the Dokka task that should be used as input
+        new JavadocJar.Empty(),
+        // configures the -sources artifact, possible values:
+        // - `SourcesJar.None()` don't publish this artifact
+        // - `SourcesJar.Empty()` publish an empty jar
+        // - `SourcesJar.Sources()` publish the sources
+        new SourcesJar.Sources(),
-      // or to limit which build types to include
+        // limit which build types to include
-      configure(new AndroidMultiVariantLibrary(true, true, ["beta", "release"] as Set))
+        ["beta", "release"] as Set,
-      // or to limit which flavors to include, the map key is a flavor dimension, the set contains the flavors
+        // limit which flavors to include
+        // the map key is a flavor dimension, the set contains the flavors
-      configure(new AndroidMultiVariantLibrary(true, true, ["beta", "release"] as Set, ["store": ["google", "samsung"] as Set]))
+        ["store": ["google", "samsung"] as Set]
+      ))
     }
     ```